 PhD in History Program Information

 Read about various types of doctoral degree programs in history.
-Find out what specializations are available, educational prerequisites for each program and what topics are likely to be discussed.
+Find out what specializations are available, check the educational prerequisites for each program, and explore what topics are likely to be discussed.
 Career options for graduates are also listed.

 Ph.D. programs in history are available in a variety of specializations.
 Typically, students focus on either a geographic region, such as the Middle East, or a time period, such as medieval history.
 Courses can explore the literature, politics, language and art of each area or era.
 While history Ph.D. programs are most commonly pursued with teaching in mind, certain specializations are relevant to other career fields in both the public and private sectors.
 Graduates might seek work in museums, libraries or nonprofit organizations.